Check out these awesome Flowering Ground Cover Plants that you can grow in your garden with ease to add a dash of colors!

 Botanical Name: Astilbe chinensis

-Also known as false goat’s beard, Chinese Astilbe produces fuzzy-looking flower spikes in the shades of pink, white, to red during early summer.
+Also known as the false goat’s beard, Chinese Astilbe produces fuzzy-looking flower spikes in the shades of pink, white, to red during early summer.

 37. Siberian Bugloss